See the real paths visitors take, not the ones you designed.

 Where do users get stuck?

-These behaviors usually signal confusion or missing information.
+These behaviors usually indicate confusion or missing information.
+Journey analytics surfaces these patterns instantly.

 How User Journey Analytics Works